followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/dxTreeList/1 Configuration/onRowClick.md

 ===========================================================================

 <!--shortDescription-->
-A function that is executed when a user clicks a row.
+A function that is executed when a grid row is clicked or tapped.
 <!--/shortDescription-->

 <!--fullDescription-->